2021 Peru Global Money Week

 - 14 785

-This year for the first time in Perú, Global Money Week involved both the public and private sector, schools, universities, civil society organizations, associations and more in financial education initiatives at the national level in the pursuit of a common goal: to encourage the population, especially children and youth, to create a culture of savings.
+This year for the first time in Perú, Global Money Week involved both the public and private sector, schools, universities, civil society organisations, associations and more in financial education initiatives at the national level in the pursuit of a common goal: to encourage the population, especially children and youth, to create a culture of savings.
 Global Money Week is in line with the actions of the National Strategy for Financial Inclusion Peru, within the framework of the development of awareness campaigns to promote savings as a means to achieve short and long term goals, as well as a means to reducing vulnerabilities in the population.

 Peru launched the celebrations of this year's Global Money Week on 16 March with activities in Lima, San Martín, Piura, Huancayo, Arequipa and Cusco.
 Activities in Peru not only focused on children and youth, but also took the involvement of parents and teachers into consideration when striving to develop financial capabilities at a younger age.
 The Ministry of Education and the Superintendence of Banks and Banco de Crédito de Perú initiated activities at the national level, making this the first Global Money Week of national outreach in Peru.

-Activities in Peru included three days of school visits and various recreational activities and celebrations, in which children and youth learned about savings, the importance of a stable financial system and, of course, had a lot of fun.
-Torito, the mascot of the Superintendence Financial Education program, took finances to the classroom and shared his best advice with children all over the country.
+Activities in Peru included three days of school visits and various recreational activities and celebrations, in which children and youth learnt about savings, the importance of a stable financial system and, of course, had a lot of fun.
+Torito, the mascot of the Superintendence Financial Education programme, took finances to the classroom and shared his best advice with children all over the country.
 Global Money Week was an incredibly busy week for Torito.

 Additionally, radio stations helped spread the message of saving and value for money to children and youth by conducting various programs.
 Global Money Week closed with an impressive Savings Fair on Friday 19 March in the capital city of Lima.